Wartime internet restrictions in Russia (2025–present): Related events

 On June 24, Russian President Vladimir Putin signed a decree establishing a digital service in Russia that includes national messenger Max.
 On June 30, the service's press office announced that the platform had registered its first million users.

 State Duma deputy Sergei Boyarsky stated that after the creation of a national messenger service in Russia, the authorities may tighten penalties for foreign platforms for non-compliance with legislation.

+In 2026, seven Russian banks moved to using TLS certificates signed by a Russian government-run certificate authority (CA), thus requiring users of those banks to configure their web browsers to trust the government-run CA. While this allows the banks to operate independently of western boycotts of Russian banks, it also has the side effect of allowing the Russian government to intercept or impersonate any website on the internet.

 Opinions

 The director of the Internet Protection Society notes that «the main navigation system for drones is based on GPS.
 However, in large areas, it is impossible to completely ensure stable internet access or reliably jam GPS signals, so modern drones use a combination of various inertial guidance systems that are corrected by other means.
 Drones can continue to fly along a given trajectory even without the internet».

 Human Rights Watch describes the situation as another step toward control and isolation, creating a “piecemeal internet” under complete state surveillance.
 The state's strategy is gradually restricting freedoms and bringing Russia closer to China's “Great Firewall” model.
 According to statements by Access Now and other organizations involved in the protection of digital rights, such shutdowns, imposed without public oversight or legal justification, violate fundamental human rights.

 The shutdowns are occurring in regions that are far from the conflict zone in Ukraine and beyond the reach of unmanned aerial vehicles, raising questions about the proportionality and true motives behind such measures.

 Technology experts note that Russian authorities have switched to the widespread use of Deep Packet Inspection technology.

 By the end of 2024, the system had already been tested several times in “exercises” involving disconnection from the global internet. — This information was confirmed in reports by NetBlocks and Access Now.